Arxemond777/java-book/lib/jdom-2.0.6/README.txt

 Quick-Start for JDOM
 =====================
-See the github wiki for a Primer on using JDOM: https://github.com/hunterhacker/jdom/wiki/JDOM2-A-Primer
+See the github wiki for inner Primer on using JDOM: https://github.com/hunterhacker/jdom/wiki/JDOM2-A-Primer

 Also see the web site http://jdom.org/downloads/docs.html.
 It has links to